Neps tblogger tutorial

 When running this code without any arguments, it will by default

-run bayesian optimization with 10 evaluations of 9 epochs each:
+run bayesian optimization with 3 evaluations total.

 ```bash